the-turing-way/the-turing-way/book/website/ethical-research/activism/activism-workplace.md

 These can be at individual, workplace, or industry level.

 At an individual level, unions can:
-* Offer support for individuals who have issues at work: for example, supporting individuals who have been discriminated against or bullied in their workplace
+* Offer support for individuals who have issues at work: for example, supporting individuals who have been discriminated against or bullied in their workplace, or whose duties involve unsafe practices
-* Raise health and safety concerns about particular work areas or duties
+* Make people aware of their rights at work, how policies affect them, and what the legal obligations of the organisation are

 At a workplace levels, unions can:
 * Negotiate with management on behalf of their members: this is called 'collective bargaining' and can be used to improve working conditions, salaries, pensions
+* Review existing policies in a workplace and advocate for changes that improve equity, remove patriarchal/societal influences, and increase support for marginalised members of the workforce
+* Raise health and safety concerns about particular work areas or duties
 * Organise members to "work to rule", where no overtime or duties outside those in formal job descriptions are undertaken
 * Go on strike, where no work is performed and workers instead "picket" their workplaces by meeting outside and encouraging others to join them